Breastfeeding in Public: Making the Choice for You and Your Baby

 Two days ago I posted a poll on my Facebook and Instagram page asking subscribers how comfortable they feel breastfeeding in public.

-The two choices for the poll were Very comfortable or It’s awkward!
-Out of the people who responded, 70% voted for Very comfortable, leaving 30% feeling awkward when breastfeeding in public.
+The two choices for the poll were ‘very comfortable with breastfeeding in public’ or ‘it’s awkward!’
+Out of the people who responded, 70% voted for ‘very comfortable,’ leaving 30% feeling awkward when breastfeeding in public.

 Nursing in public CAN be very awkward, at least in the beginning.
 When you and your baby are learning to latch, it’s nearly impossible to coordinate the positioning and latching without feeling like you are letting your business hang out for the world to see.

 The good news is – with practice, you can become an expert at breastfeeding in public!
 Soon, you will be walking around the grocery store, nursing your baby, and everyone will think you are just holding a sleeping baby.